-NOTE: For warning and safety information and other important information about your Hexapod, refer to the hardware manual.
+IMPORTANT: For warning and safety information and other important information about your hexapod, refer to the hardware manual.

-The application programming interface (API) for Hexapod programming is based on the A3200 motion control platform.
-Most programming features that you can use on the A3200 are also available on the Hexapod programming API.
+The application programming interface (API) for hexapod programming is based on the A3200 motion control platform.
+Most programming features that you can use on the A3200 are also available on the hexapod programming API.

-But the programming features that follow apply only to the Hexapod Programming API.
+But the programming features that follow apply only to the hexapod programming API:

 - You must use commands that operate on virtual axes.
-For information about virtual axes, refer to the Virtual Axes topic in the A3200 Help file. - To change the position of a virtual axis, you must use fixture offsets, motion commands, or preset position commands.
-For more information, refer to Fixture Offsets Overview, Motion Command Category, and G92 Command (Set an Arbitrary Program Offset) in the A3200 Help file.
+For information about virtual axes, refer to the Virtual Axes topic in the A3200 Help system. - To change the position of a virtual axis, you must use fixture offsets, motion commands, or preset position commands.
+For more information, refer to Fixture Offsets Overview, Motion Command Category, and G92 Command (Set an Arbitrary Program Offset) in the A3200 Help system.